 Having fewer coronavirus cases can directly be linked to how fast countries executed social distance plans.
 Countries like Germany and New Zealand fall into this category.
 Although at the time, the decisions to shut down society as we know it proved unpopular, they have dramatically reduced the number of cases in these countries.

-C200 and IG: insights from six female leaders on the Covid-19 pandemic
+C200 and IG: insights from five female leaders on the Covid-19 pandemic

 Merrilee Kick is the CEO of BuzzBallz and Southern Champion – the only female-owned winery in the US.
 Listen to her story of switching production to hand sanitiser and how she’s ensuring her employees feel valued.